 Medical marijuana does not generally interfere with other drugs often used to treat neck, back, and joint pain, such as NSAIDs.
 Active, harmful interactions with other drugs are not common.
 In one study, doctors successfully incorporated medical marijuana into an opioid-based treatment regimen.
-Patients reported reduced pain and a lessened reliance on the opiates.
-This opens many new options for doctors looking to reduce dependence on opioids and to uncover more reliable opportunities for relief.
+Patients reported reduced pain and lessened reliance on opiates.
+This opens many new options for doctors looking to reduce dependence on opioids and uncover more reliable opportunities for relief.

 There are broad benefits for many chronic pain patients.